Before we begin…

 - Includes unique part of the error you’re getting

-- Contains the component name or action description
+- Contains the integration name or action description

 - Describes the thing you’re having an issue with